What do the “overall chances” of winning mean for Scratch-Off games?

 Prizes are also distributed randomly throughout each game.

-Here’s an illustration of that concept:
+Here’s an illustration of the over all odds concept:

 Let’s say there are 100 marbles in a bag.
 Twenty of them are red marbles and 80 of them are white marbles.
 The red marbles represent prizes.
 In order to calculate the chances of reaching in and getting a red marble, divide the total number of marbles (100) by the number of red marbles (20).
 Since 100 divided by 20 equals five, there is a 1-in-5 chance that blindly reaching into the bag of marbles will produce a red marble.